johnsonhk88/Web-Scraping-by-LLM-And-AI-Agent/README.md

 ### Technology use in this project
+1. Search Engine
+- use search engine to find the website url by keywords
+- both free and paid search engines integrated test for enhanced search capabilities
+- The search engine obtain URL is very important for web scraping application
+- use search engine such as : google serp api , Google Serper, seraxNG , DuckDuckGo Search

 1. HTML tags structured analysis
 - use beautifulSoup or Scrapy framework for extracting
 - use selenium framework for extracting html tags data